Nanny Selection Process

 Postpartum Doula: A Postpartum Doula’s (PPD) role includes care for the entire family during the 4th trimester.
-A Doula may help the mother recover after delivery, assist with feeding, routine, and/or manage light housekeeping, errands, and meal prep.
-A Doula typically works anywhere from a 1 week up to 3 months, 4-8 hours a day.
+A Doula may help assist with recovery and routine after baby arrives.
+Doula’s may offer parent education and emotional support during their assignment.
+A Doula typically works day or night anywhere from 1 week up to 3 months.
+Doula’s do not typically offer 24/7 care.

-Private Teacher / Tutor / Homeschool Teacher / Governess: Works on a regular schedule, no more than 1-5 hours a day, assisting with your child’s educational needs.
+Private Teacher / Tutor / Homeschool Teacher / Governess: A private educator works on a regular schedule, no more than 1-5 hours a day, assisting with your child’s educational needs.
 The private teacher’s primary responsibility is to develop and implement lessons and activities to enrich your child’s academic success.
 The educator is not responsible for meals, transportation, laundry, bathing, etc.